REPORTING STUDENT ABSENCE

-- The greater the achievement (5+ A*- C including English and Maths)
+- The greater the achievement (Grade 5 and above including English and Maths).

 Why is Punctuality Important?

-All students are required to be punctual to school.
-Punctuality to school is a legal requirement.
+All students are required to be punctual to school, which is a legal requirement.

 Afternoon- After lunch students will register in lessons at the start of period 5.

 Both attendance and punctuality will be monitored regularly and concerns will be actioned by House Managers in accordance with their own procedures and, if necessary, reported to the Attendance Advisory Practitioner.

 Being on time:

 - Gets your day off to a good start and puts you in a positive frame of mind, so that you can maximise your learning opportunities.

 - Sets positive patterns for the future.
-You can't expect to keep a job if you're always coming in late;
+You can not expect to keep a job if you're always coming in late;

-- Leads to a good attendance record and means you don’t miss any morning notices;
+- Leads to a good attendance record and means you do not miss any morning notices;

-- Leads to better achievement because you attend the WHOLE of all of your classes;
+- Leads to better achievement because you attend all of your classes;

 - Leads to understanding that school is important and education is valuable;